awsdocs/amazon-workdocs-user-guide/doc_source/drive_use.md

 **To search Amazon WorkDocs Drive in Windows**
 Do one of the following:
 + In Windows File Explorer, right\-click the Amazon WorkDocs Drive icon, point to **Amazon WorkDocs Drive**, choose **Search**, then enter a search term\.
 + Open the Amazon WorkDocs Drive task pane and enter a term in the search box\.
-If you don't remember how to open the pane, follow steps 1 and 2 in [Opening the Amazon WorkDocs Drive settings in Microsoft Windows](open-wdd-settings.md)\.
+If you don't remember how to open the pane, follow steps 1 and 2 in [Opening the Amazon WorkDocs Drive settings](open-wdd-settings.md)\.

 **To search Amazon WorkDocs Drive on a Macintosh**
 Do one of the following: